engineer-work/Join-Company/college/pain-during-college.md

 ### ANALYSIS AND EVALUATE THE GRADES

 - (important statement) But, Anna University Affiliated (T.J.S Engineering College) said to buy the Final year project only from outside 'Project Center'.
 I not done that.
 Otherwise they said 'fail in exam'.  so given money to buy the Final year project

--  But for 7th Sem - Semi Final Project - I planned to make Cow Robot - But, Is not work at final Demo.
-I lose my credit during Semi Final Project.
+- But for my **7th Semester Semi-Final Project** year (2015-2016), I planned to build a **Cow Robot**.
+However, due to financial constraints at that time, I couldn't complete the project as planned.
+Unfortunately, it did not work during the final demonstration, and I lost credit for the project.

+- I made the robot's outer body using paper fold sheets.
+The project was intended to look like the robot shown in the video below.
+If you click the video, it will take you to the YouTube video.
+However, I was not able to complete the robot shown below.

 [![Watch the video](https://img.youtube.com/vi/ZX17mcpGfp8/maxresdefault.jpg)](https://youtu.be/ZX17mcpGfp8?si=Rzwv23TWMAn6AVM7)